isomerpages/moe-sgs/Resources/announcements/_posts/2021-12-21-post-2022 Sec 1 Registration: Important information for 2022 Sec 1 Students and Parents.md

 |   *Snack Time   |       9.10 am      |       9.10 am      |       9.10 am      |                   9.10 am                  |
 |      Recess     |      10.50 am      |      10.50 am      |      10.50 am      |                  11.05 am                  |
 |  Dismissal Time |      12.10 pm      |      12.10 pm      |      12.10 pm      | 5 pm due to full day Orientation Programme |

+Sec 1 students would be informed of their form class and classroom venue by Friday, 31 December, via Parents Gateway.
+They will also receive their time-table on the first day of school, Tue, 4 January 2022, and are <u>not</u> required to bring textbooks for Orientation Week.
+They are, however, required to bring their <u>thermometer, stationery and water bottle</u> daily.

+\* All students are strongly encouraged to have breakfast daily before attending school.
+In addition to the current **recess** from **10.50 am** to **11.20 am**, Sec 1 students are allowed to consume a **snack** during class, at **9.10 am**.
+Examples of a healthy snack which students can prepare are a whole meal sandwich, bun, fruits, nuts or a healthy snack bar.
+Sweets, chocolates and any form of chips/crackers are not encouraged.
+We seek your understanding that a small portion of food will be sufficient as the students will be having their snack in class while the lessons are in session.